red-collar-official/flutter_kore/packages/umvvm/doc/utility.md

 );
 ```

-You also can unwrap error with specific type with <b>unwrapError</b> method.
+You can also unwrap an error with a specific type using the `unwrapError` method.

 ```dart
 Future<ResultState> confirmEmail(String link) async {